-Once you have submitted your FAFSA, the Central Processing System (CPS) for the United States Department of Education will process your FAFSA within two weeks.
+Once you have submitted your FAFSA, the FAFSA Processing System (FPS) for the United States Department of Education will process your FAFSA within two weeks.
 Lewis and Clark will receive the results of your FAFSA electronically.
 If there is no additional information required, once processing for the school year begins, the Financial Aid Office will calculate an estimated award package, and you will receive an award notification in the mail.
-You must accept your awards online through Lewis and Clark's website.
-In lieu of an award letter, you may receive a request for more information or documentation.
+You must accept your awards online through your Lewis and Clark Self Service account at https://selfservice.lc.edu/finaid.
+In lieu of an offer letter, you may receive a request for more information or documentation.
+You can submit any requested documentation online through your Self Service account.
 Once the required documentation is received, verified, and your file is complete, the office will calculate an estimated award package for you.
 The Financial Aid Office will begin processing award packages in the spring of each year for the following school year.

-Some students are selected for verification upon CPS processing of their financial aid applications.
+Some students are selected for verification upon FPS processing of their financial aid applications.
 The Financial Aid Office will request certain financial documents from you if you are selected for verification.